 The Australian CVO convenes the CCEAD depending on the level of suspicion that it is an EAD.

 Only once the laboratory testing from the CSIRO ACDP returns a positive result (which is supported by clinical signs of disease in the affected livestock) can the CCEAD confirm the case definition of the EAD.

 The CCEAD will then consider and endorse (or not) the EADRP prepared by the affected jurisdiction(s).
-For a cost-shared response, the EADRP will include a request to cost-share the eligible costs of the response, in addition to outlining the proposed key strategies for containing and eradicating the EAD.
+For a cost-shared response, the EADRP will include a request to cost-share the eligible costs of the response, in addition to outlining the proposed key strategies and a related draft budget for containing and/or eradicating the EAD.